lewismj/tiki_scala/docs/src/main/tut/datastructures/edge.md

 ---
 # Edges

-To represent edges we have a base trait `EdgeLike`, together with case classes `Edge` and `LEdge`. `EdgeLike` is a trait that defines two methods `to` and `from`.
-This can be used to represent a directed edge.
-If dealing with undirected graph, we can either explicitly add a reversed edge.
+There are currently two `Edge` types, `Edge` and `LEdge`.
+An `Edge` represents a directed edge between two vertices.
+A labelled edge `LEdge` represents an edge with a label.

+Undirected edges? _Unless explicitly stated_ most algorithms would assume an undirected edge be represented by two directed edges.

+Why?
 Many practical use cases tend to be concerned with directed graphs, and usually directed acyclic graphs (DAG) that are connected, i.e. _Trees_.
-Most data structures assume the edge is directed 'from' a vertex 'to' another vertex, _unless explicitly stated_.

-`Edge` is a case class that represents an edge between two vertices.

 _Often vertex type of an Edge may be a proxy for some underlying vertex type.
 Where an instance of the underlying type may be costly to hold within a graph._

-`LEdge` is a case class that represents an edge with a label attached.

  The labelled edge`LEdge` supports a map function over the label.